yashnaredi/Hackathon2k25/README.md

 ## 🚀 Overview

-**GenesisHub** is a centralized knowledge and code hub designed to help Genesys Professional Services Consultants ramp up faster and deliver consistent, high-quality solutions across the Digital and AI Suite.
+**Genesys-HUB** is a centralized knowledge and code hub designed to help Genesys Professional Services Consultants ramp up faster and deliver consistent, high-quality solutions across the Digital and AI Suite.
 By consolidating training materials, reusable code, and guided exercises into a single platform, GenesisHub empowers consultants to scale their impact from day one.

 ---